CelesteRCodes/blog/README.md

 # <a name="description">
 # Description
-A personal website that will display blog posts of channeled messages for users.
+A personal website that will display insights channeled from the divine for users.
+Only take what resonates.
 </a><br><br>
 [Table Of Contents](#table-contents)